 Large bus and train stations will usually have a ticketing window for foreigners staffed by someone who speaks at least limited English.
 Look at the signs above the windows or try to find a kiosk that advertises English capability.

 Most travelers encounter their first difficulty communicating in China after taking a taxi from the hotel.
 Taxi drivers often speak very limited English, if any at all.
-They not even understand the word "airport."
+They do not even understand the word "airport."

 You obviously don’t want to accidentally be taken to the train station when you have a flight to catch — beware, it happens!